LATEST MATCH REPORT

 About the Palmerston Cup

-The competition, which is sponsored by 2020 Vision Opticians, is played on Sunday evenings at Palmerston Indoor Bowls club, with games starting at 6.30pm.
+The competition, which is sponsored again this year by 2020 Vision Opticians, is played on Sunday evenings at Palmerston Indoor Bowls club, with games starting at 6.30pm.
 Each team requires a minimum of nine players as each match consists of three rinks of triples.
 Most teams have a squad of more than nine players who are used on a rotational basis, and being an Open competition, the teams can be all of the same gender or mixed.
 In the initial stages it is envisaged that teams will compete in mini leagues, playing the other teams in that league just once.
 This means there will be weeks when your team would have stand downs when the other leagues are playing, so you do not have to turn out every Sunday.
 The scoring system is two points for each winning rink and a further six points for the team with the overall winning score (twelve points are available for each game).
-The top teams in each league progress through to the semi finals and finals which are conducted on a knockout basis.
+The top four teams in each league progress through to the quarter finals and then the competition is completed on a knockout basis.

 Prize money will mean the winning team receiving £250 down to £100 for the fourth placed team.
 The losing quarter-finalists get their entrance fee refunded.